n2p5/stint/examples/basic/README.md

 - Chain ID: `atomone-testnet-1`
 - RPC: https://atomone-testnet-1-rpc.allinbits.services
 - REST API: https://atomone-testnet-1-api.allinbits.services
-- Token: ATONE (uatone)
+- Staking Token: ATONE (uatone)
+- Fee Token: PHOTON (uphoton)
 - Bech32 Prefix: `atone`

 ## Getting Testnet Tokens

-You'll need ATONE testnet tokens to pay for gas.
+You'll need PHOTON testnet tokens to pay for gas.
 Check with the AtomOne community for faucet information.

 ## Next Steps

 To complete the implementation, you would:

-1. Use `createBidirectionalAuthz()` to create the authorization grants
+1. Use `createStintSetup()` to create the authorization and feegrant
-2. Build and broadcast a transaction with both grants and gas funds
+2. Build and broadcast a transaction with both authz grant and feegrant
-3. Use the session wallet to send authorized transactions
+3. Use the session wallet to send authorized transactions (gas paid by feegrant)

 See the main library documentation for detailed implementation guidance.